Welcome to Family and Consumer Sciences!

 Please read below for a synopsis of the courses I teach:

 LIFE is an introductory, prerequisite class to the FACS curriculum.
 The discussion-based class is designed to introduce students to the many facets of the department and to equip them to become conscientious, contributing members of their respective families, schools, and society as a whole.
-Most specifically, topics covered throughout the semester include relationship skills, families and children, consumer education, health and wellness, working in the kitchen, clothing, housing, and careers in each of these specific areas.
+Most specifically, topics covered throughout the semester include relationship skills, families and children, consumer education, health and wellness, working in the kitchen, and clothing, as well as freshman orientation/high school success.

 Everything you wanted to know about the economy and your role as the consumer!
 In this class, students learning experiences will emphasize the knowledge, skills, and understanding needed by individuals and their families in the role of the consumer.
 Credit, budgeting, comparison-shopping, and the use of financial resources are some of the topics covered.
 Throughout the course emphasis on the rights and responsibilities of consumers will also be discussed.
 This course meets the requirements for the consumer education portion for the School Code of Illinois Section 27-12:1